 - serving dishes

-- ⅓ cup flour, all purpose or plain (Use only what you need, there maybe some left over.)
+- ⅓ cup flour, all-purpose or plain (Use only the flour you need, there may be some left-over.)

 - ½ tsp sea salt (Irish preferred)

 - 3-4 large cloves garlic, peeled and minced

 - 1 lb boiler onions, peeled and cored (Boiler onions or pearl onions can also be found peeled and frozen in most grocery stores.)